rescue blocks get an entry in backtrace locations

 this does not seem to make sense, conceptually a rescue block is not a separate callable entity, but just a section of a method, why should it get its own entry in the call stack?

-Updated by ko1 (Koichi Sasada) almost 5 years ago
+Updated by ko1 (Koichi Sasada) about 5 years ago

 - Assignee set to ko1 (Koichi Sasada)

 def foo puts caller(0) # (1) end def bar p 0 begin # (3) p 1 raise p 2 rescue foo # (2) end end bar # (4) #=> 0 1 (1) t.rb:2:in `foo' (2) t.rb:12:in `rescue in bar' (3) t.rb:7:in `bar' (4) t.rb:16:in `<main>'

 (3) shows they are in begin/end clause and